-After a long day in the sun, you may discover you have sunburn -- even if you took precautions to protect your skin.
-While you may be able to see redness or a rash, or feel the tenderness of your skin is right away, blisters may take a bit longer to appear.
+After a long day in the sun, you may discover you have sunburn — even if you took precautions to protect your skin.
+While you may see redness or a rash or feel the tenderness of your skin right away, blisters may take a bit longer to appear.
 Normally, blisters occur within a few hours of the burn, but they can develop days after excessive sun exposure [source: Livestrong].

 Blisters can range in size based on the severity of your burn.
 They can also be quite painful, especially on a sensitive area like your lips.
 Because you're constantly using your mouth, these blisters may be even more irritating and painful when they appear on the lips.
 As a result, your first order of business may be soothing your discomfort instead of treating your blisters.